probcomp/SMC.jl/README.md

-# Implementation of sequential Monte Carlo in Julia
+# A Julia implementation of sequential Monte Carlo

 Includes generic SMC and conditional SMC algorithms, and specific instantiations of algorithms for HMMs.

-Also includes some infrastructure and tests for divergence measurement
+WARNING: Gen is unsupported research software.

 Tested with Julia Version 0.6.0